 - Look for the nearest health food store and/or supermarket to stock up on fresh produce.

 - Check out the local farmer’s market schedule to make sure you include it in your itinerary.
-This is also a great way to connect with the local community and find our about local events and attractions.
+This is also a great way to connect with the local community and find out about local events and attractions.

-3. Bring Your Own
+3. Bring Your Own Healthy Travel Staples

 This list may seem lengthy but once you get the travel staples, it’s really not.
 Even bringing all of these essentials, I can still travel for weeks at a time with carry on only.
 It’s one of the most awesome things about using all natural filler-free products.
-You often require only tiny amounts to get the job done, whether its a dropper full of laundry soap or a single drip of oil to moisturize your whole face.
+You often require only tiny amounts to get the job done, whether it’s a dropper full of laundry soap or a single drip of oil to moisturize your whole face.